-The fourth most necessary mineral in human body is magnesium as it includes more than 600 cellular reactions from helping your muscles contract to making DNA.
-In spite of the necessity and vitality of this mineral, more than 70% of the American adults and moms are never able to meet their regular intake of magnesium.
-Due to low levels of magnesium in human body, this is linked with several negative results like high blood pressure, depression and also heart issues.
+The fourth most necessary mineral in human body is magnesium as it includes more than 600 cellular reactions from helping your muscles contract to make DNA.
+In spite of the necessity and vitality of this mineral, more than 70% of American adults and moms are never able to meet their regular intake of magnesium.
+Due to low levels of magnesium in the human body, this is linked with several negative results like high blood pressure, depression, and also heart issues.
 Magnesium is especially vital for a mom’s health and in children’s diets as well.

 How magnesium helps your body – Evidence-based benefits

 #1: Magnesium maintains a connection between your body and brain

 The foremost benefit that needs to be mentioned is that it plays a pivotal role in relaying all sorts of signals from the human brain to the body.
 In fact, it plays the role of a gatekeeper for NMDA receptors (N-methyl-D-aspartate), which are there within your nerve cells and which help in the development of your overall brain, learning, and memory.
 Low magnesium levels will block these NMDA receptors.
 A would-be mom also needs to take in the right amount of magnesium in order to promote healthy brain development of the fetus.

 After taking care of your brain, the next thing that it does is that it takes care of your heartbeat and helps in maintaining a healthy rhythm.
 It goes hand in hand with calcium which also plays a role in managing the contractions of your heart.
 Calcium, after entering the muscles of your heart, simulates the fibers making them contract, and soon after, magnesium counters this impact and lets the nerve cells to relax.
 A healthy heartbeat can be maintained with this movement of magnesium and calcium.
 It also works to maintain the heart rhythm and rate among pregnant women.